 When a Member selects “Reserve Ride” within the App, we collect and record the booking information generated in connection with the booking.
 This “Booking Information” includes the time and date when the reservation was made and the location at which the Moped was reserved (includes phone location and Moped location).

 After a Member selects “Start now” within the App, we ask for and collect pictures of the Member and, if applicable, the Member’s passenger, to confirm helmets are being worn.
 These “Helmet Selfies” are collected from the Member’s mobile phone.

 Information Collected from or about a Member’s Use of a Moped

-After a Member selects “Start Ride” within the App, we collect information about the use of the Moped, for a variety of reasons, including security of the rider(s), security of the Moped, information required by our insurance, fleet management, planning for support, and for monitoring the need for a battery swap.
+After a Member submits a Helmet Selfie and, if applicable, the Helmet Selfie of the passenger, we collect information about the use of the Moped, for a variety of reasons, including security of the rider(s), security of the Moped, information required by our insurance, fleet management, planning for support, and for monitoring the need for a battery swap.
 We may also share this information in a de-identified format to comply with applicable laws.
 This information is collected both from the Moped itself and from the rider’s mobile phone.
 This “Ride Information” includes:

 - Route used and geolocation, provided by a GPS or similar technology installed on the Moped itself;

 - Trip information and driving data (e.g., ride distance, ride duration, ride speed, Moped lean angle, etc.);

 - Traffic or parking tickets, photos, and similar reports of moving violations;